My.EOU Portal Current Students Faculty/Staff

 Plan your Psychology degree program early in your undergraduate career.
 The Psychology Program has been purposively designed to follow a course sequence model.
 General Psychology (PSY 201 & PSY 202), Writing in Psychology (PSY 222), and Introduction to Laboratory Methods (PSY 223) should be taken during your first year at EOU.
 Writing in Psychology (PSY 222) should be completed either before or concurrently with your first 300-level psychology core knowledge elective course.
-After the completion of Statistics & Experimental Design (STAT 327) and one other 300-level Psychology elective course, you should submit an Admit to Program form (listed under “Psychology Online”) for approval.
-All 25 credits of 300-level Psychology electives should be completed before you take Methods/Labs in Experimental Psychology (PSY 440) in the Winter quarter of the academic year you plan to graduate.
+After the completion of those courses, PSY 303, Statistics & Experimental Design (STAT 327) and one other 300-level Psychology elective course, you should submit an Admit to Program form (listed under “Psychology Online”) for approval.
+All 25 credits of 300-level Psychology electives should be completed before you take the capstone course(s).

-3. All 400 level psychology courses have 300 level pre requisites.
+3. All 400 level psychology courses have 300 level prerequisites.
 These prerequisites must be completed before enrolling in a 400 level course and can not be taken concurrently.
-If you have taken an upper division (300 level) course at another university that you believe meets the pre requisite for a 400 level course at Eastern you must receive this approval in writing (or email) from the 400 level course instructor before registration.
+If you have taken an upper division (300 level) course at another university that you believe meets the prerequisite for a 400 level course at Eastern you must receive this approval in writing (or email) from the 400 level course instructor before registration.

-4. All of Eastern’s programs require the completion of University Writing Requirments (UWRs).
+4. All of Eastern’s programs require the completion of University Writing Requirements (UWRs).
 UWRs are writing intensive courses.
-For psychology these are: PSY 222 (writing for psychology), PSY 441 (capstone course), and either PSY 335 (cognitive psychology), PSY 330 (emotion) or PSY 370 (personality).
-The list of program UWRs changes, so ask in advance if other options are available.
+For psychology these are: PSY 222 (writing for psychology), PSY 461 or 450 (capstone course), and either PSY 335 (cognitive psychology) or PSY 370 (personality).
+The PSY 222 course should, if possible, be taken prior to the upper-division psychology courses.